alizenguyen/Bamazon/README.md

 <img src="images/InsufficientQuantity.png" width="100%">

-* If the store has a sufficient amount, the transaction will occur while updating the SQL database with the remaining quantity.
+* If the store has a sufficient amount, the transaction will occur and update the SQL database with the remaining quantity.
 The total price, a thank you message, and the remaining stock of that particular item will then be displayed.

 <img src="images/customer.png" width="100%">